tsirysndr/openindiana-up/README.md

 - Downloaded ISOs are cached and won't be re-downloaded if they exist
 - KVM acceleration requires `/dev/kvm` access on your host system
 - Serial console is connected to stdio for direct interaction
+- VM state is automatically persisted in a SQLite database at `~/.openindiana-up/state.sqlite`
+- Each VM gets a unique randomly generated name using the Moniker library
+- MAC addresses are automatically generated for network devices
+- Bridge networking requires proper bridge configuration and may need sudo privileges
+- VMs can be managed independently with start/stop/inspect commands

 ## 📜 License